palicka/image-rotator/README.md

 # image-rotator
 What you can do with image-rotator:
-- rotate image with auto-scaling to avoid black triangles in the corners (when displaying to user)
+- rotate image with auto-scaling/cropping to avoid black triangles in the corners (when displaying to user)
 - save rotated and cropped image from original image